-- 1. All students must provide a copy of a valid BLS/Healthcare Provider CPR card from the American Heart Association.
+12. All students must provide a copy of a valid BLS/Healthcare Provider CPR card from the American Heart Association.
 No other CPR providers are accepted.
 CPR certification cannot expire within an academic year.
 Letters showing a class was attended or skills checklists are not acceptable as documentation of certification.
-Students MUST take a full, in person class to obtain this CPR certification- online classes are not accepted.
-A copy of a CPR card with the expiration date and student's name is the only documentation accepted. - 2.
+Students MUST take a full, in person class to obtain this CPR certification-online classes are not accepted.
+A copy of a CPR card with the expiration date and student's name is the only documentation accepted.
+CPR cannot expire before 5/1 of any academic year.

 PNADs should take their CPR class as soon as possible.
-Early admission Generic RN's should take their CPR class in May 2019.
-Late admission Generic RN's should take their CPR class no later than early July 2019. - 3.
-CPR certification cannot expire within an academic year.
+Early admission Generic RN's should take their CPR class in May 2020.
+Late admission Generic RN's should take their CPR class no later than early July 2020.
+Students will need to upload a AHA BLS CPR card with their health documents to Sentry MD - no other documents are accepted as AHA CPR BLS completion proof.
+CPR certification cannot expire within an academic year or before 5/1